Juvenile dermatomyositis (JDM) is a rare disease of the skin, muscles, and blood vessels.

 Electromyography is an electrical test that can find nerve or muscle damage.

-- Corticosteroids, methotrexate, and/or cyclosporine to reduce inflammation and suppress the immune system
+- Corticosteroids, methotrexate, or cyclosporine to ease inflammation and suppress the immune system

-- Mycophenolate mofetil to suppress the immune system in severe cases
+- Mycophenolate mofetil to suppress the immune system in people with severe symptoms

 - Maintain and improve strength and flexibility

 - Choose the right activities for exercising regularly

 Speech therapy can help teach how to cope with problems swallowing.
 A dietitian may also help you and your child pick safe foods and plan meals.